-A securities firm preparing and disclosing information on matters specified in Articles 28 through 31 of these Regulations shall request its CPA to issue a review opinion on these matters.
+A securities firm preparing and disclosing information on matters specified in Articles 28 through 31 of these Regulations shall request its attesting CPAs to issue a review opinion on these matters.

-The matters for compliance for the issuing of a review opinion by the CPA under the preceding paragraph shall be separately prescribed by the FSC.
+The matters for compliance for the issuing of a review opinion by the attesting CPAs under the preceding paragraph shall be separately prescribed by the FSC.